robah-254/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-EVen more pointers, arrays and strings
+Evn more pointers, strings and arrays